"I can see for that the more people we hired, the faster our revenue grew." - Jamie Stenhouse

 Uncover new opportunities

-While Im never a endorser of chasing new opportunities just because they arise.
+While I'm never an endorser of chasing new opportunities just because they arise.

 I was able to build an entirely separate software company that is detached from my agency because I had the team who could run my agency while I was working on my new venture.